hydraulic-software/conveyor/guidebook/docs/running.md

 conveyor -Kapp.machines=mac.amd64 make notarized-mac-zip
 ```

-Create a Windows app as a directory tree, a ZIP and an MSIX package.
-This doesn't need you to set `app.machines` because currently only Intel/AMD64 targets are supported for Windows.
+**Create a Windows app as a directory tree, a ZIP and an MSIX package:**

 ```bash
 conveyor make windows-app